YathishGP003/saas-farmer/README.md

 JWT_REFRESH_SECRET=your_refresh_secret_here
 ```

+4. Install and set up Ollama (optional but recommended for chatbot and crop suggestions):
+   - Download and install Ollama from [https://ollama.com/](https://ollama.com/)
+   - Start the Ollama service
+   - Pull a model (recommended: llama3): `ollama pull llama3`

-4. Run the development server:
+5. Run the development server:

 ```bash
 npm run dev
 ```

-5. (Optional) Start the weather update service for hourly updates:
+6. (Optional) Start the weather update service for hourly updates:

 ```bash
 npm run weather:update
 ```

-6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the app.
+7. Open [http://localhost:3000](http://localhost:3000) with your browser to see the app.

-7. Navigate to [Dashboard](http://localhost:3000/dashboard) to view weather forecast and farming advice.
+8. Navigate to [Dashboard](http://localhost:3000/dashboard) to view weather forecast and farming advice.
-8. Navigate to [Plant Disease Detection](http://localhost:3000/plant-disease) to use the plant disease analysis feature.
+9. Navigate to [Plant Disease Detection](http://localhost:3000/plant-disease) to use the plant disease analysis feature.
-9. Navigate to [WhatsApp Bot Setup](http://localhost:3000/whatsapp-bot) to set up the WhatsApp integration.
+10. Navigate to [WhatsApp Bot Setup](http://localhost:3000/whatsapp-bot) to set up the WhatsApp integration.

+## AI Model Configuration

+The application uses a hybrid approach to AI services:

+- **Ollama (Local)**:
+  - Crop suggestions feature
+  - Chatbot functionality
+  - Edit the model name in `utils/ollama.ts` to use different local models

+- **OpenAI (API)**:
+  - Plant disease detection (using Vision APIs)
+  - Any feature requiring image analysis

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## How to Use Plant Disease Detection